A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 Workarounds

-• Place the router behind an additional firewall that restricts management interface access
+• Place vulnerable routers behind an upstream firewall that blocks inbound connections to the management interface

 Disclaimer: This content was generated using AI.
 While we strive for accuracy, please verify critical information with official sources.